 Against All Odds

-On June 21, 1972, The Aleut Corporation (TAC) was established.
-Over the ensuing days and weeks, news of this historic event traveled through our rugged and windy islands as communities learned they were now shareholders of The Aleut Corporation.
-To honor the work that brought us to our 50th Anniversary, TAC embarked on a major endeavor to chronicle the creation of our corporation, document shareholder stories, and set the stage for TAC’s future.
+On June 21, 1972, The Aleut Corporation was established.
+Over the ensuing days and weeks, news of this historic event traveled through our rugged and windy islands as communities learned they were now shareholders of Aleut.
+To honor the work that brought us to our 50th Anniversary, Aleut embarked on a major endeavor to chronicle the creation of our corporation, document shareholder stories, and set the stage for Aleut’s future.
 Enjoy Against All Odds!

 1741